 However, a construction manager can also be a huge asset, especially if you bring them on during the design phase.
 Their early involvement allows for better budget optimization and planning, which can free up funds for that high-end faucet or custom tile you’ve been eyeing.
 The choice really comes down to whether you have a set plan or prefer a more collaborative approach to budgeting and scheduling from the very beginning.

-For Home Additions and Full Renovations
+For Home Additions and Major Renovations

 When you’re planning a home addition or a full home renovation, the scale and complexity increase dramatically.
 These are major undertakings with many variables, and this is where a construction manager truly shines.
 For large, long-term projects, a CM can manage all the moving pieces and communication, guiding the project so you don’t have to get bogged down in the daily details.